• Home

 npm install -g pnpm

-Frontend Technology Stack Selection
+Frontend Technology Selection

 # 如果没有安装 pnpm,npm 请使用 npm create astro@latest